Catalog of Online Residencies 2020-2021

 Culturally Specific Dance Forms (Gr 2-12)

-Our teaching artists offer a range of dance forms drawn from global cultures like Central America, Asia, Africa, and the Caribbean.
+Our teaching artists offer a range of dance forms drawn from global cultures such as Latin America, Asia, Africa, and the Caribbean.
 Students are able to immerse themselves in the social, historical, and musical backgrounds of each cultural form, giving them the opportunity to learn about and reflect upon how dance functions within their own and other cultures.
-Students can also learn dances that are contemporary to the United States like Hip-Hop and Step.
+Students can also learn dances that are contemporary to the United States such as Hip-Hop and Step.

 Composition (Gr 3-12)

-Dance Composition classes introduce upper elementary students to 12th grade students to the challenges and rewards of group work through exposure to a variety of modern and contemporary styles.
+Dance Composition classes introduce upper elementary through 12thgrade students to the challenges and rewards of group work through exposure to a variety of modern and contemporary styles.
 Moving in pairs, trios, quartets and large groups, students learn to interact with each other in space using a creative awareness of their bodies.
 They gain an understanding of shape, of personal and general space, and how to use concepts of time and energy as they create their own movement phrases and patterns.